19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Random Encounters.md

 | 11  | Low Danger: Below party level         |
 | 12  | Mystical Encounter                    |

 Not all encounters should be monsters.
 Some could be environmental, perhaps the onset of a blizzard.
 One rare encounter could even be helpful, perhaps a traveling merchant, or a mythical spirit animal.
-Remember to check [Monster Reactions](../../Game%20Procedures/Social%20Procedures/Monster%20Reactions.md), or [NPC Reactions](../../Game%20Procedures/Social%20Procedures/NPC%20Reactions.md), whichever is more appropriate.
+Remember to check [Monster Reactions](../../Game%20Procedures/Social%20Procedures/Monster%20Reactions.md), or [Social Reactions](../../Game%20Procedures/Social%20Procedures/Social%20Reactions.md), whichever is more appropriate.
 This helps keep the variety of the game high.

 ## Creature Distance